-

 - Serve: Serve hot, adding sugar or honey if desired.

-The taste of masala tea is a complex and multifaceted combination that is difficult to describe in one word.
-It is simultaneously warming and refreshing, sweet and spicy, with notes of sweetness and slight spiciness.
+The flavor of masala chai is a complex and multifaceted combination that's difficult to describe in just one word.
+It's simultaneously warming and refreshing, sweet and spicy, with hints of sweetness and a hint of spiciness.

 Main flavor notes:

-- Sweet and spicy: With milk and spices like cardamom and cinnamon, masala chai has a soft sweetness and rich, spicy flavor.
+- Sweet and Spicy: With milk and spices like cardamom and cinnamon, masala chai has a soft sweetness and a rich, spicy aroma.

 - Spicy: Black pepper and ginger give the tea a slight spiciness that is warming and invigorating.